Tire Fee Collection FAQs

 In 2023 the Georgia General Assembly amended the state law, O.C.G.A. § 12-8-40.1(h), that describes how tire fees are collected in Georgia.
 The primary impact of that change is to move the point of collection from retailers to distributors.
 The law includes a new definition of the term distributor

-• When does this law go into effect?
-Can the rollout of these changes be delayed?
+When did this law go into effect?

 The 2023 changes to the law go into effect on July 1, 2023.
-EPD does not have the authority to delay the rollout of this requirement.

-• What date is used to determine the "July 1st" date when beginning collection of the new tire fee?
+What date is used to determine the "July 1st" date when beginning collection of the new tire fee?
 Is it the invoice date or the shipment date?

-• These changes are complicated and there are a lot of different business relationships between tire manufacturers, distributors, and retailers.
+These changes are complicated and there are a lot of different business relationships between tire manufacturers, distributors, and retailers.
 Is EPD going to update its FAQs?

 Yes!
 EPD understands that this is a big change and that we and industry will have to learn together how best to implement these requirements.
 Please continue to check back here for updates.

-• Who is responsible for collecting the fee?
+Who is responsible for collecting the fee?

 The 2023 changes to the law include a definition of the term distributor for purposes of fee collection.
 Essentially, the first time a tire is sold in Georgia to a retailer or to customer using those tires, the entity making that sale is a distributor and, thus, responsible for collecting the fee.

-• What if I’m an out of state distributor who sells tires to Georgia retailers?
+What if I’m an out of state distributor who sells tires to Georgia retailers?
 Do I have to collect the fee when I sell those tires?

 Yes.
 You are making the first sale to a retailer in Georgia of those tires, so you are considered to be a distributor under Georgia state law.

-• What if I’m a manufacturer, retailer, or distributor who sells tires directly to Georgia residents or entities by internet?
+What if I’m a manufacturer, retailer, or distributor who sells tires directly to Georgia residents or entities by internet?
 Do I have to collect the fee when I sell those tires?

 Yes.
 You are making the first sale in Georgia to a customer using those tires, so you are considered to be a distributor under Georgia state law.

-• What if I’m a Georgia retailer who purchased tires from an in-state or an out-of-state distributor?
+What if I’m a Georgia retailer who purchased tires from an in-state or an out-of-state distributor?
 Do I have to collect the fee when I sell those tires?

 No. The fee should have been collected by the distributor who sold the tires to you.

-• I'm a retailer that purchases tires from both manufacturers and distributors and keeps all of these tires in a warehouse, regardless of location.
+I'm a retailer that purchases tires from both manufacturers and distributors and keeps all of these tires in a warehouse, regardless of location.
 I then ship those tires to retail locations in Georgia and to out-of-state retail locations.

 Do I have to collect the fee when I ship those tires to Georgia retail locations?